conda-incubator/conda-pypi/docs/why/conda-vs-pypi.md

 ## Differences in binary distributions

 Conda and PyPI are separate packaging ecosystems with different packaging formats and philosophies.
-Conda distributes packages as `.conda` files, which can include Python libraries and pre-compiled binaries with dynamic links to other dependencies.
-In contrast, PyPI provides `.whl` files (as defined in PEP 427), which typically bundle all required binaries or rely on system-level dependencies, as it lacks support for non-Python dependency declarations [^1].
+Conda distributes packages as .conda and .tar.bz2 files, which can include Python libraries and pre-compiled binaries with dynamic links to other dependencies.
+In contrast, PyPI provides .whl files (as defined in [PEP 427](https://peps.python.org/pep-0427/)), which typically bundle all required binaries or rely on system-level dependencies, as it lacks support for non-Python dependency declarations [^1].
+PyPI also supports source distributions, though these require building during installation.

 With that in mind, what are some potential ways this could break when combining the two ecosystems together?
 Because wheels typically include all of their pre-compiled binaries inside